dmhowcroft/academic-chat/README.md

 # academic-chat

-Martín Villalba and Dave Howcroft's INLG 2018 hackathon repo
+Martín Villalba, Timothee Mickus, and Dave Howcroft's INLG 2018 hackathon repo

 For the INLG 2018 hackathon, we're using flow.ai to develop a chatbot for our academic-professional websites.
 Our goal is to produce a chatbot which: